7mind/sick/README.md

 ### Additional capabilities over `JSON`

+`SICK` encoding follows compositional principles of `JSON` (a set primitive types plus lists and dictionaries), though it is more powerful: it has "reference" type and allows you to encode custom types.

-It's easy to note that our table may store circular references, something `JSON` can't do natively:
+(1) It's easy to note that our table may store circular references, something `JSON` can't do natively:

 | Type   | index | Value                | Is Root |
 | ------ | ----- | -------------------- | ------- |